BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/2/Activities/06_Introduction_to_Scripts/Unsolved/README.md

     - **Bonus:** Add a line to the bottom of `update.sh` combining all of the commands with a single line of code.

-4. Make all scripts executable.
+4. Make each of these custom scripts executable.

 5. Test the scripts by running them with bash using the `sudo ./<name of the script>.sh` command.